Sonalisinghal/Twitter-project/README.md

 * `create_dataframes.py` was used to create dataframes of the relevant data collected in MongoDb
 * `load_pickle.py` Use this to import the dataframes to any given file
 * `TwitterAnalysis.ipynb` is the jupyter notebook used for displaying all the analysis
+* `TwitterAnalysis.html` is the html file for the same
 * `countrycodes.csv` contains countries and their codes used for plotting for spacial analysis